keptn/keptn.github.io/content/docs/0.16.x/operate/backup_and_restore/index.md

 keywords: backup
 ---

-To secure all your data in your projects' Git repository, as well as all events that have occurred for these projects, you need to back up the data within the *Configuration Service*, the *MongoDB*, and credentials to your projects' Git upstream repos (if you have configured those).
+To secure all your data in your project's Git repository, as well as all events that have occurred for these projects, you must back up the data within the *Configuration Service*, the *MongoDB*, and credentials to your project's Git upstream repos (if you have configured those).
 The following sections describe how to back up that data and how to restore it.

 **Note:** These instructions do not cover backing up any Helm- or Istio-related configurations.